petaverse-cloud/pv-docs-site/docs/devices/2-battery-charging/battery-charging.md

 	Gently place the Tag into the corresponding slot on the Docker, ensuring proper alignment and secure placement.
 + Connect the Docker to a Power Source:

-	Use the **USB-C** charging cable provided in the [product packaging](/docs/devices/general-information/kit) to connect the Docker to a power adapter or USB port on a computer.
+	Use the **USB-C** charging cable provided in the [product packaging](/docs/devices/general-information/kit) to connect the Docker to a computer's USB port or power adapter.

 + Charging Indicator Light:

 	The Docker is equipped with an [LED indicator light](/docs/devices/light-sound/light-color) that displays the charging status.
-An **gradient** light indicates that the Tag is charging, while a **green** light indicates that the Docker's battery is **fully** charged.
+A **gradient light** indicates that the Tag is charging, while a **green light** means that the Docker's battery is **fully** charged.

-+ Wait for Charging Completion:
++ Wait for Charging to Finish:

 	Once the Tag is fully charged, the indicator light will stop blinking and remain green.